Erudika/scoold/README.md

 ## File uploads

 **PRO**
-Files can be uploaded to the local file system, Imgur or S3.
+Files can be uploaded to the local file system or to cloud storage.
 File uploads are enabled by default in Scoold Pro.
 To disable file uploads altogether set `para.uploads_enabled = false`.
 To protect uploaded files from unauthenticated access, set `para.uploads_require_auth = true`.